 Rich Biodiversity

-The region teems with diverse wildlife, including threatened species such as the slender loris, gaur, sambar deer, sloth bear, Asian palm civet, Indian hare, jungle cat, and Indian pangolin.
-Birdwatchers can delight in spotting birds like the Indian peafowl, Asian koel, Indian grey hornbill, and the indigenous blue-winged parakeet within these forests.
+In addition to rich flora, Sirumalai supports diverse wildlife.
+Threatened and notable species such as the slender loris, gaur, sambar deer, sloth bear, Asian palm civet, Indian hare, jungle cat, and Indian pangolin inhabit these forests.
+Furthermore, birdwatchers can enjoy sightings of the Indian peafowl, Asian koel, Indian grey hornbill, and the native blue-winged parakeet, making Sirumalai a rewarding destination for wildlife enthusiasts.

 Ideal Time to Visit